hewner/csse403/docs/course_policies.md

 programming languages we will be discussing in class.
 These projects can be done individually or in pairs.

-You are additionally required to have a score of at least 50% on all of the Medium assignments, or you will receive an F in the course.
+*You are additionally required to have a score of at least 50% on all of the Medium assignments*, or you will receive an F in the course.
 If you miss a deadline, talk to me and I’ll probably think of a way you can make it up at least to the 50% level.
 The reason for this policy is that you are required to really become proficient in each of the